Thessaloniki: The Historic Metropolis at the Heart of Macedonia

 The Ano Poli District: A Journey through Time

-Ano Poli, Thessaloniki’s historic quarter, is a journey back in time.
+Ano Poli, Thessaloniki’s historic district, is a journey back in time.
 Perched on the hills, this district is a maze of narrow streets, traditional houses, picturesque gardens and small Byzantine churches.
 Unlike the modern city center, Ano Poli was largely spared the great fire of 1917.
 This has enabled it to retain its charm of yesteryear, with architecture frozen in time.

 Intact and Authentic Charm